Coding Patterns

 block_login = ModelViewSet.bulk_update_action("block_login")

-To test the "happy scenarios" of each update action, use CFL's client helpers update
+To test the "[happy scenarios](#testing-actions)" of each update action, use CFL's client helpers `update` or `bulk_update`.

 class TestPersonViewSet(ModelViewSetTestCase[Person]):